Skip to main content

 Late transcripts from non-degree-granting institutions, such as a community college where you took summer classes, are allowable. - Will you still review my application if a letter of recommendation is missing?

 - Yes.
 We understand that sometimes, extenuating circumstances apply to one of your letter writers and they are not able to submit their materials on time.
 However, applicants who are missing letters are seldom invited to interview.
+We cannot review applications with two or more letters of recommendation missing.

 We encourage you to check in with your recommenders regularly, and monitor your email for confirmation that they have sent us their letters. - My undergraduate GPA is below 3.0.
 Can I still apply to the program?